-You should make estimated income tax payments if

-the tax due on your individual tax return, reduced by the amount of tax withheld and tax credits, will be should make sure the balance due on your income tax return will be less than \$1,000.

-You should estimate your income tax carefully to avoid having to pay a large balance when you file your income tax return (Form D-400) and to avoid owing interest for underpayment of estimated income tax (see discussion on Interest for Failure to Pay Your Estimated Income tax payment by April 15.
-You must either pay all of your estimated income tax at that time or pay in four equal amounts on or before April 15, June 15, September 15 and January 15 of the following year.
-When the due date for the estimated income tax payment falls on a
+You should make estimated income tax payments if the tax due on your individual tax return, reduced by the amount of tax withheld and tax credits, will be avoid having to pay a large balance when you file your income tax return (Form D-400) and to avoid owing interest for underpayment of estimated income tax (see discussion on Interest for Failure to Pay Your Estimated Income Tax).

-Tax).
 You may find it convenient to increase your withholding tax to avoid paying estimated income tax.
-If you do choose to increase the amount withheld, you
+If you do choose to increase the amount withheld, you should make sure the balance due on your income tax return will be less than \$1,000.